cinsue/pdsnd_github/README.md

 Bike Share Data Analysis

 ### Description
-In this project, Python was used to explore data (provided by Motivate) related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+In this project, Python was used to explore data (provided by Motivate) related to bike share systems for three major cities in the United States - Chicago, New York City, and Washington.
 The script takes in raw input to create an interactive experience in the terminal to present statistics for a requested city.

+Randomly selected data for the first six months of 2017 are provided for all three cities.
+All three of the data files contain the same core six (6) columns:
+Start Time (e.g., 2017-01-01 00:07:57)
+End Time (e.g., 2017-01-01 00:20:53)
+Trip Duration (in seconds - e.g., 776)
+Start Station (e.g., Broadway & Barry Ave)
+End Station (e.g., Sedgwick St & North Ave)
+User Type (Subscriber or Customer)

+The Chicago and New York City files also have the following two columns:
+Gender
+Birth Year

 These are the statistics computed: